Welcome to The Purple Painted Lady on-line shopping cart

 Paint has extremely low VOCs so it is good for the environment and doesn’t smell.

-Here are just some of the reasons why I love Annie Sloan Chalk Paint:
+Here are just some of the reasons why I love Chalk Paint™ by Annie Sloan:

 1) It dries in about 15 minutes to one hour.
 I’m not joking.
 BUT for rule of thumb- I never do more than THREE (that would be my max) applications of anything to a piece per day.